Using Our Materials: Online Classroom

 How to use the student items:

-1. During a live video conference with students, teachers use the Desmos Activity to cover the lesson content and collect student responses.
-Desmos provides a “fancy math” slide deck that allows you to advance through interactive slides with students online (while simultaneously collecting student responses to questions).
-At the moment, Desmos activities are only provided for AP Stats lessons.
+1. During a live video conference with students, teachers can use the Desmos Activity to cover the lesson content and collect student responses.
+Desmos provides an interactive slide deck that allows you to advance through slides with students online while simultaneously collecting their responses to questions.

 3. While going through the lesson, students can take notes using the Handout.
 We recommend converting the handout to a google doc for students who don’t have access to printers at home.